What Is Scenario Analysis and How Can It Future-Proof Your Business?

 Unsure which location to choose, John begins by gathering data.
 He reviews the numbers for all four of his existing branches over the last five years.
 Each of the four locations tells a different story.
 After factoring in all expenses and overhead, John determines a reasonable growth trajectory for the fifth location.

-If John were less diligent, he could have just averaged the numbers from all four branch locations to arrive at an estimate for the costs of setting up his fifth location, as well as its expected year-over-year growth.
+If John were less diligent, he could have just averaged the numbers from all four branch locations to estimate the costs of setting up his fifth location and its expected year-over-year growth.
 But that would be taking a very one-dimensional view.

 Preparing For The Unexpected